silverailscolo/ejb/_pages/en-us/trains-layout.md

 </div>
 </div>

-<p>Windows are Grandt Line castings, some adapted by splitting and joining.
+Windows are Grandt Line castings, some adapted by splitting and joining.
 All doors were hand made from styrene or stripwood.
-My son suspects me to enter the sawmill in some kind of modelling competition, and perhaps I will some day.<!-- 17 AUG 2014 --></p>
+My son suspects me to enter the sawmill in some kind of modelling competition, and perhaps I will some day.<!-- 17 AUG 2014 -->

-## <a id="silverton">Level 3: Silverton, CO</a>
+### Level 3: Silverton, CO {#silverton}

 <div class="w3-card w3-center" style="max-width: 80%;">
 <figure><img src='{{ "/assets/img/trains2/trackplan_Silverton.png" | relative_url }}' alt='Silverton track plan' class='w3-image'>
 <figcaption class="kleiner">Silverton track plan (<a prefix="dct: https://purl.org/dc/terms/" href="https://purl.org/dc/dcmitype/Image" property="dct:title" rel="dct:type">still image</a> &copy;<a prefix="cc: https://creativecommons.org/ns#" href="https://www.ebroerse.nl" property="cc:attributionName" rel="cc:attributionURL">EJB</a> under <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA</a>)</figcaption></figure>
 </div>

-<p>The final stop on the main line, interchange with SN RR to Ouray and SG&amp;N RR to Gladstone.
-We were there during a snow storm, so at this point the imagination takes over.</p>
+The final stop on the main line, interchange with SN RR to Ouray and SG&amp;N RR to Gladstone.
+We were there during a snow storm, so at this point the imagination takes over.

-<p>To climb from Rockwood to the High Line, I custom-built a helix in 2012.</p>
+To climb from Rockwood to the High Line, I custom-built a helix in 2012.

 <div class="w3-row">
 <div class="w3-col s12 m6">